FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 - **If the card matches with two cards in the field**, then the player may choose which one they capture.
 - **If the card matches a triplet (stack of three cards) in the field**, then it is stacked atop them, to indicate that all three will be captured along with the played card.
 - **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.
+- **If the card is a joker and a pair is not created in Phase 1**, then the player immediately captures it.
+They then take another card from the draw pile and play it in lieu of the joker.
+- **If the card is a joker and a pair is created in Phase 1**, then the player stacks the joker on the pair.
+They then take another card from the draw pile and play it in lieu of the joker.
+If it is also a joker, it must be stacked together.
+If the revealed card does not form a triplet and is not a joker, the player immediately captures all revealed jokers on the pair as above.
-- **If the card matches with a pair created in Phase 1 *and nothing else***, then the card is stacked atop that pair to form a triplet.
+- **If the card matches with a pair created in Phase 1 *(ignoring jokers on the stack)***, then the card is stacked atop that pair to form a triplet.
 This triplet is not captured by the player, and remains on the field.
+If the player has stacked any jokers on the pair during the same phase, the player also cannot capture stacked jokers.
+The player who captures this triplet will also take all jokers included.
+This is known as '뻑' - *[ppeok]* or '설사' - *[seolsa]* (lit. diarrhea).
-- **If the card matches with a pair created in Phase 1 *and some other card***, then it is stacked atop the other card to indicate its capture.
+- **If the card matches with a triplet created in Phase 1** (thus collecting all four cards of a month on the table), then it is stacked atop the other card to indicate its capture.
 No triplet is formed.
-- **If the card is a joker**, then the player immediately captures it.
-They then take another card from the draw pile and play it in lieu of the joker.

 ### Phase 3
 After playing both their cards - one from their hand, and one from the draw pile - the player takes any captured cards into their score pile.
 As a rule of thumb, the captures will be stacks of either 2 or 4 cards (but *not* 3 cards).